mitsuba-renderer/mitsuba3/README.md

 cd mitsuba2

 # Build using CMake & GNU Make (legacy)
-cmake -D MTS_ENABLE_OPTIX=ON . # include differentiable rendering support, or: cmake . # do not include differentiable rendering support. make -j 4
+cmake -D MTS_USE_OPTIX=ON . # include differentiable rendering support, or: cmake . # do not include differentiable rendering support. make -j 4